ikkez/f3-cortex/readme.md

 $user->save();
 ```

-Okay, not very impressive, Aye?
-But let's find this guy again now:
+Alright, that wasn't very impressive.
+But now let's find this guy again:

 ``` php
 $user->load(array('mail = ?','jacky@email.com'));
 echo $user->name; // shouts out: Jack Ripper
 ```

-As you can see, the filter array stays pure SQL syntax, but will work with all DB engines.
-This also works for pretty complex where criteria:
+As you can see, the filter array is pure SQL syntax, that you would already use with the F3 SQL Mapper.
+In Cortex this will work with all 3 DB engines.
+Here is a little more complex `where` criteria:

 ```php
 $user->load(array('name like ?
 AND (deleted = 0 OR rights > ?)', 'Jack%', 3));
 ```

 No need for complex criteria objects or confusing Mongo where-array constructions.
 It's just as simple as you're used to.
-Using a Jig DB will automatically translate that query into:
+Using a Jig DB will automatically translate that query into the appropriate Jig filter:

 ``` php
 Array (